 How to grow

-Taxiphyllum Alternans is usually grown partially or fully submerged and for that reason it will not require constant watering.
+Taxiphyllum Alternans is usually grown partially or fully submerged and for that reason, it will not require constant watering.
 If the moss is kept in low PH freshwater, it should do just fine without CO2 or added fertilization.
 However, moderate amounts can always be added to give it a nice boost in growth and health.
-Keep in mind that a steady water flow will also be important when growing Taiwan moss.
-This will not only help propagation phase, but also lower the chances of developing algae and provide more nutrients throughout the colony.
+Keep in mind that steady water flow will also be important when growing Taiwan moss.
+This will not only help the propagation phase but also lower the chances of developing algae and provide more nutrients throughout the colony.

 Plants Similar To Taiwan Moss